-Writing is my first passion, and I’m grateful to get to write about user experience and consulting for a variety of blogs and publications.
+Writing is my first passion, and I’m grateful to get to write about self-development, coaching and user experience for a variety of blogs and publications.
 A selection of my articles, essays, and guest blog posts are below.

 DIY User Experience

 September 14, 2010 – Issue 207

 Improving your user experience will boost visitor numbers and conversions – but you don’t have to call in a pro.
 Whitney Hess reveals why you don’t need big bucks to master research, analytics and testing.

 No One Nos: Learning to Say No to Bad Ideas